The History of Bay Windows

 The history begins in the English Renaissance, when these windows started to appear in mansions.
 They were placed at the end of the great hall and raised high enough to appear behind the lord’s own raised dais.
 These windows were mostly used for decorative purposes, but this changed in the Gothic era.

-Starting in the Gothic era, bay windows were placed in churches as mini chapels within a larger church, giving people a private place to pray and practice worship.
+Starting in the Gothic era, these types of windows were placed in churches as mini chapels within a larger church, giving people a private place to pray and practice worship.
 This transition continued into the Victorian era, where bay windows became a common form of architecture, such as for newly built homes, slowly losing the previous association with Renaissance lords and becoming a fixture of the Victorian style, especially in Britain.

 Bay windows weren’t just popular in the United Kingdom; they caught on in the United States as well.
 These windows became associated with the Chicago School style of architecture, which tended to involve tall, steel-framed apartment buildings with little decoration included.
 Because they allow a great deal of natural light into a room, bay windows were popular additions to buildings of this style.
 They have remained a highly desired feature of homes in the United States to this day.